scout23DF/alns-hubject-charging-station/README.md

 - To build and run the `alns-hubject-charging-station` Application perform the following steps:
   - Open the project in your lovely IDE and build and run the app throughout that way; OR
   - Go to the project's root and issue the command:
-    - [project-dir]/mvn clear && mvn spring-boot:run
+    - [project-dir]/clear && mvn spring-boot:run

 ## Using the Application